-All employees are encouraged to wear a surgical mask, N95, KN95 or KF94 indoors while on District property.
-A cloth face mask by itself is no longer acceptable for employees at Early Education and Care Centers.
-Students and visitors are also highly encouraged to wear upgraded level of protection which includes a wellfitting, non-cloth mask of multiple layers with a nose wire.
+All employees are required to wear a surgical mask, N95 or KN95 indoors and outdoors while on District property.
+A cloth face mask by itself is no longer acceptable for employees.
+Students and visitors are also highly encouraged to wear this upgraded level of protection which includes a well-fitting, non-cloth mask of multiple layers with a nose wire.